okeeffed/cheat-sheets/Machine-Learning/ML-Decision-Trees.md

 If we split `x[1] < 20`, we have two options (y/N).
 If we then split `x[2] < 170`, we add a child node to `x[1] < 20` that checks y/N. If we then set ``x[2] < 200`.

 After having a two child tree, if we set `x[1] < 40` such that `x[1] < 20` is not true and `x[2] < 170` is true, we can then set `x[1] < 40` as the child to `x[2] < 170`.

+Once we start this tree, what do we populate into those boxes?
+Well, we decide how we predict `y` with a new observation added to the plane x[1] and x[2].